apache/activemq-artemis/docs/user-manual/en/clusters.md

 Another important part of clustering is message redistribution.
 Earlier we learned how server side message load balancing round robins messages across the cluster.
-If `forward-when-no-consumers` is false, then messages won't be forwarded to nodes which don't have matching consumers, this is great and ensures that messages don't arrive on a queue which has no consumers to consume them, however there is a situation it doesn't solve: What happens if the consumers on a queue close after the messages have been sent to the node?
+If `message-load-balancing` is `OFF` or `ON_DEMAND` then messages won't be forwarded to nodes which don't have matching consumers.
+This is great and ensures that messages aren't moved to a queue which has no consumers to consume them.
+However, there is a situation it doesn't solve: What happens if the consumers on a queue close after the messages have been sent to the node?
 If there are no consumers on the queue the message won't get consumed and we have a